AsmaSheikh438/Supervised-ML-Concepts-Models-and-Implementations/README.md

 Welcome to the **Supervised Machine Learning** repository!
 This repository is designed to provide a comprehensive understanding of supervised learning concepts, from theoretical foundations to practical implementations.
 Each topic is carefully explained, and implementation steps are detailed with supporting visuals for clarity.

+## **Project Description**
+This repository contains all the essential topics and algorithms used in **Supervised Machine Learning**.
+I have personally spent over a month working on these concepts, from gathering knowledge to applying it in real-world datasets.
+Each topic is explained thoroughly with the aim of building a solid foundation in machine learning.

+### Key Tags:
+- #SupervisedLearning
+- #MachineLearning
+- #Classification
+- #Regression
+- #DataPreprocessing
+- #Python
+- #AI
+- #SelfMade
+- #DeepLearning

 ---

 ## **Repository Structure**